-Managers and relevant employee groups in Germany and abroad are trained on the subject of corruption prevention by means of a web-based learning program, which has been held repeatedly already.
+Managers and relevant employee groups in Germany and abroad are repeatedly trained on the subject of corruption prevention by means of a web-based learning program.

 Although Gigaset strives for continuous improvement in all areas, no concrete goals with fixed dates have been agreed in this respect because Gigaset is of the opinion that the above-mentioned measures appropriately ensure continuous improvement in these areas.
 No material risks related to corruption and bribery have been identified at the present time in the course of a risk analysis based on the insights mentioned above.